ivoyager/ivoyager_tables/README.md

 After field names and before data, tables can have the following header rows in any order:
 * `Type` (required): See data types above.
 * `Default` (optional): Default values must be empty or follow Type rules above.
 If non-empty, this value is imputed for any empty cells in the column.
-* `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, converts table floats to SI base units in the postprocessed "internal" data.
-Default unit conversions are defined by "unit_multipliers" and "unit_lambdas" dictionaries [here](https://github.com/ivoyager/ivoyager_table_importer/blob/master/singletons/units.gd).
-Unit symbols and/or internal representation can be changed by specifying replacement conversion dictionaries in the `postprocess_tables()` call.
+* `Unit` (optional; FLOAT and ARRAY[FLOAT] fields only): This is supported if our [Units pluging](https://github.com/ivoyager/ivoyager_units) is also active, or if the project supplies its own unit conversion Callable.
+Our Units plugin supports SI and other units, and can parse arbitrary compound units like "m^3/(kg s^2)".
-* `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-empty cells and `Default` (if specified) with provided prefix text.
+* `Prefix` (optional; STRING, STRING_NAME, TABLE_ROW, and <ClassName>.<EnumName> fields only, or ARRAY[xxxx] of any preceding type): Prefixes any non-empty cells and `Default` (if specified) with provided prefix text.
 To prefix the column 0 implicit "name" field, use `Prefix/<entity prefix>`.
 E.g., we use `Prefix/PLANET_` in [planets.tsv](https://github.com/ivoyager/ivoyager_core/blob/master/data/solar_system/planets.tsv) to prefix all entity names with "PLANET_".

 #### Entity Names

-The left-most 0-column of each content row specifies an "entity name".
-Entity names are included in an implicit field called "name" with Type=STRING_NAME.
-Prefix can be specified for the 0-column using header `Prefix/<entity prefix>`.
+The left-most 0-column specifies an "entity name" for each row.
+Entity names are included in an implicit field called "name" of type STRING_NAME.
+Note that the header specifiers (Type, Default, Unit, Prefix) are directly over this column.
+Prefix can be specified for the 0-column by changing the `Prefix` header specifier to `Prefix/<entity prefix>`.
 Entity names (after prefixing) must be globally unique.
-They can be used in _any_ table as an enumeration that evaluates to the row number (INT) in the defining table.
-You can obtain row_number from the "enumerations" dictionary (index with any entity name) or obtain an enum-like dictionary of entity names from the "enumeration_dicts" dictionary (index with table_name or any entity_name) or obtain a enumeration array of entity names from the "enumeration_arrays" dictionary.
+Note that most IVTableData "get" methods require specification `row: int`.
+You can get row directly from the `enumerations` dictionary or via `get_row(entity_name)`.

-#### Wiki
+#### Wiki Page Title Fields

-To create a wiki lookup dictionary, specify `enable_wiki = true` in the `postprocess_tables()` call.
-The postprocessor will populate the "wiki_lookup" dictionary in IVTableData from any columns named "en.wiki" in your table.
-(TODO: localization for "fr.wiki", "de.wiki", etc...)
+To create a wiki page titles dictionary (or dictrionaries), specify `wiki_page_title_fields: Array[StringName]` in the `postprocess_tables()` call.
+After postprocessing, page titles dictionaries can be obtained directly (in a dictionary of dictionaries) or via `get_wiki_page_titles(page_titles_field)`.

-For example usage, our [Planetarium](https://www.ivoyager.dev/planetarium/) uses this feature to create hyperlink text to Wikipedia.org pages for almost all table entities: e.g., "Sun", "Ceres_(dwarf_planet)", "Hyperion_(moon)", etc. Alternatively, the lookup could be used for an internal game wiki.
+For example usage, our [Planetarium](https://www.ivoyager.dev/planetarium/) specifies one wiki field with name "en.wikipedia".
+Cells in this field contain Wikipedia English language page titles like "Sun", "Ceres_(dwarf_planet)", "Hyperion_(moon)", etc. We use these to create hyperlinks to external Wikipedia pages.
+Alternatively, wiki fields could be specified to point to pages of an internal game wiki.

 ## DB_ENTITIES_MOD Format